ecoscape-earth/ecoscape-connectivity/README.md

 - `tile_border`: size of tile border in pixels.
 - `minimum_habitat`: if a tile has a fraction of habitat smaller than this, it is skipped.
 This saves time in countries where the habitat is only on a small portion.
+- `in_memory`: whether the connectivity and flow should be saved in memory only.
+If so, then the files are not saved to disk.
+Because such files would be deleted on close, the open memory files will be returned as `(repop_file, grad_file)`.
+Note that the parameters `connectivity_fn` and `flow_fn` are ignored if this is set to True, and at least connectivity will be returned.
+Flow is also generated only if `generate_flow_memory` is True.
+- `generate_flow_memory`: whether the flow should be generated in memory.
+Only used if in_memory is True.

 ## Example Notebooks